apostrophecms/stagecoach/README.md

     sc-proxy/install-node-and-mongo-on-ubuntu.bash

 This shell script is provided in the `sc-proxy` folder.
 It does what it says: it installs Node and MongoDB correctly on Ubuntu, using the recommended repositories for the latest stable releases, not the older stuff in Ubuntu's official repositories.
 It also configures MongoDB to run safely, accepting connections only on localhost.
 You can change that if you like, just please consider the security implications.
 MongoDB's default configuration has no security of any kind, so our changes make sense.

+## Changelog

+06/18/2013: `sc-deploy` overhauled.
+Now keeps 5 deployments on the server by default rather than keeping them forever.
+You can adjust this number via the `KEEP` variable in `deployment/settings`.
+Also, `sc-deploy` does a better job of recognizing problems at the end of the deployment process and will flip the symbolic link back to the previous deployment and attempt to restart that version of the code if deployment fails.

 ## Contact